xanadu-lang/Xats2js-H0/docgen/CodeBook/Hello/README.md

 ${XATS2JSD} (which means the content of XATS2JSD) to refer to this directory.

-If you have not installed XATS2JS, I suggest as follows a simple and clean way to just play with it a bit.
+If you have not yet installed XATS2JS, I suggest as follows a simple and clean way to just play with it a bit.
 The repository for the XATS2JS package is publicly accessible at the following URL:

 https://github.com/xanadu-lang/xats2js